danielbodnar/awesome-stars/README.md

 - [muaz-khan/RecordRTC](https://github.com/muaz-khan/RecordRTC) - RecordRTC is WebRTC JavaScript library for audio/video as well as screen activity recording.
 It supports Chrome, Firefox, Opera, Android, and Microsoft Edge.
 Platforms: Linux, Mac and Windows.
 - [forestnode-io/oneshot](https://github.com/forestnode-io/oneshot) - A first-come first-served single-fire HTTP server.
 Easily transfer files to and from your terminal and any browser.
 - [feross/simple-peer](https://github.com/feross/simple-peer) - 📡 Simple WebRTC video, voice, and data channels
-- [peers/peerjs](https://github.com/peers/peerjs) - Simple peer-to-peer with WebRTC
+- [peers/peerjs](https://github.com/peers/peerjs) - Simple peer-to-peer with WebRTC.
 - [AlexxIT/go2rtc](https://github.com/AlexxIT/go2rtc) - Ultimate camera streaming application with support RTSP, RTMP, HTTP-FLV, WebRTC, MSE, HLS, MP4, MJPEG, HomeKit, FFmpeg, etc.
 - [peer-calls/peer-calls](https://github.com/peer-calls/peer-calls) - Group peer to peer video calls for everyone written in Go and TypeScript
 - [BrowserBox/BrowserBox](https://github.com/BrowserBox/BrowserBox) - 🌀 Access the web from a browser you run on a server, rather than on your local device.
 For security, privacy and more!